-2 Week Peru Itinerary - Highlights of Southern Peru
+2-Week Peru Itinerary - Highlights of the South

 An aerial view of the inca site of Sacsayhuaman in the foreground, Cusco's urban sprawl behind it, and then high mountains ringing the city under a cloudy sky.

-You’ll have been dreaming of Peru’s highlights long before you arrive here: from the color and spice of some of Latin America’s finest food in Lima, through the ancient etchings in the desert near Nazca that have become one of the world’s greatest-ever mysteries, and up to South America’s star attraction, the ruined ridge-top citadel of Machu Picchu, cradled high in the Andes.
+You’ll have been dreaming of Peru’s highlights long before you arrive here: the color and freshness of some of Latin America’s finest food in Lima, the ancient and mysterious etchings in the desert near Nazca, soaring canyons outside Arequipa, shimmering Lake Titicaca cradled at over 3,000 meters of altitude, and the country’s star attraction, the ruined ridge-top citadel of Machu Picchu, high in the Andes.

 More Peru travel info:

-And if you could use some one-on-one help planning your itinerary, consider scheduling a Peru travel consultation!
+If you could use some one-on-one help planning your itinerary, consider scheduling a Peru travel consultation with one of our Local Experts!

 Table of Contents